ta3ag/lbd/docs/BackendTutorial/source/runbackend.rst

 .. rubric:: lbdex/InputFiles/build-run_backend.sh
 .. literalinclude:: ../lbdex/InputFiles/build-run_backend.sh

-Let's run Chapter11_2/ with ``llvm-objdump -d`` for input files ch_run_backend.cpp to generate the hex file of inputing to cpu0Is Verilog simulator to get the output result as below.
+Let's run Chapter11_2/ with ``llvm-objdump -d`` for input file ch_run_backend.cpp to generate the hex file, then feed it to cpu0Is Verilog simulator to get the output result as below.
-Remind ch_run_backend.cpp have to be compiled with option ``clang -target mips-unknown-linux-gnu`` since the example code ch9_3.cpp which use the vararg need to compile with this option.
-Others example code is no difference for this option and default option.
+Remind ch_run_backend.cpp have to be compiled with option ``clang -target mips-unknown-linux-gnu`` since the example code ch9_3.cpp which uses the vararg needs to be compiled with this option.
+Other example codes have no differences between this option and default option.

 .. code-block:: bash